Extracting abundance indices from longline surveys : method to account for hook competition and unbaited hooks: Discussion

 \section{Discussion}

 The first and most important conclusion of this study is that when interspecific competition was accounted for in simulated data, the classical longline CPUE estimators gave strongly biased estimates of stock trends in all cases evaluated.
 In contrast, the exponential model-based estimators showed much less bias.
-Therefore it is advisable to avoid the use of classical CPUE as much as possible since this index doesn't take competition into account.
+Therefore it is advisable to avoid the use of classical CPUE, at least from longline data, since this index doesn't take competition into account.
 From one year to another, the level of competition can vary and two CPUE indices computed during two different years are not comparable which is unacceptable for a relative abundance index.
+Even if the standard CPUE for the case studies are not so different from the relative abundance indices obtained with the alternative approaches, the simulations show that it is a major concern and that it could be very important for other longline experiments.

 In the absence of empty hooks, the abundance indices built on SEM or MEM are comparable even if the fundamental assumptions of SEM and MEM are very different.
-If $N_{T}$ is considered as a sum over all hooks of the number of hooks which have caught a target individual, the central limit theorem claims that if the number of hooks is large enough $N_T$ exhibits a normal distribution.
-The independence of hooks is not required, only some weak dependence is necessary (see \citet{Billingsley95} for central limit theorem under weak dependence conditions).
-SEM doesn't assume the independence on hooks but $N_T$ and $N_{NT}$ are considered as independent variables which is obviously false especially when this model is used to take competition into account.
-This explains how the number of non-target species caught $N_{NT}$ could decrease the number of target species caught $N_T$.
-In contrast MEM models the dependence between $N_T$ and $N_{NT}$ but assumes the independence of hooks.
+If $N_{T}$ is considered as a sum over all hooks of the number of hooks which have caught a target individual, the central limit theorem claims that $N_T$ exhibits a normal distribution provided that the number of hooks is large enough.
+The central limit theorem does not required the assumption on the independence of hooks, weak dependence, as Markovian dependance for example, is sufficient (see \citet{Billingsley95} for a discussion of central limit theorem under weak dependence conditions).
+Therefore, the assumption of normality used in SEM is justified but the SEM assumes the independence beetween $N_T$ and $N_{NT}$.
+However, as the result of the competition, these two quantities are naturally anticorrelated and the asummption is obviously unrealistic.
+In contrast, MEM models the dependence between $N_T$ and $N_{NT}$ but assumes the independence of hooks.